3it-inpaqt/line-classification-slope/README.md

 you supposedly added to a folder called data, along with the json file containing the labels' information.
 Furthermore, the data are then converted to pytorch tensors and stored in a folder (`.\saved`) that you need to create.

-Below is an example of patches with lines drawn on top to better vizualise them (in this case the derivative of the diagrams is used):
+Below is an example of patches with lines drawn on top to better visualise them (in this case the derivative of the diagrams is used):
 ![image](https://github.com/3it-inpaqt/line-classification-slope/assets/86256324/db24c29f-580a-48b4-8f99-dd66d22bf49a)

 ## Generate a model

 You then need to generate a model using `run_regression.py` or `run_cnn.py`.
-The data structure changes whether you perferm the regression or the convolution task.
+The data structure changes whether you perform the regression or the convolution task.
 When loading the diagrams you have to make sure to set up the tensor accordingly.
 Make sure you have set up the right directory to store the output file.
 This script generates a dataset itself to train the network on.
 The model is stored in `.\saved\model`.